husnanasar2007-byte/ABSOLUTELY-UNHINGED-DOT-COM/README.md

 ## 🧠 Features

-- Motivational messages: deep motivations that change your life choices
+- Motivational messages 📜: deep motivations that change your life
-- Interactive buttons: that promise progress
+- Interactive buttons 🔘: that promise progress
-- gift box 🎁: scroll down to find it, not something you want but something you need
+- gift box 🎁: not something you want but something you need
-- Santa cameo: because Christmas.
+- Santa cameo 🎅: because it's Christmas.
 - Sound effects & background melody 🎶
+- roastculator 🧮: calculating your future
 - Fully beginner-built with love ❤️
-- roastculator: calculating your future

 ## 🛠 Built With
 - HTML
 - CSS
 - JavaScript
+- courage, confusion, and chaos

 ## ▶️ How to Use
 1. Open the live link
 2. Scroll slowly
 3. Click buttons
 4. Enjoy the chaos 🎄✨
+5. Question why you’re still here

 ## 🌱 Why this project?
 This project was built during a hackathon to experiment, learn, and have fun.